 Shakespeare may have summed it all up when he said "parting is such sweet sorrow," but in Ireland parting is full of superstition, and endless chat.

 If you know of any other Irish superstitions regarding the rituals of coming and going, please feel free to tell us in the comment section below.

-And so, without any more fuss, I bid you all farewell this cold and wintry January evening.
+And so, without any more fuss, I bid you all farewell.

 Slán agus beannacht,